 - To learn how to interface control devices using the microprocessor hardware

 - To design and fabricate complete projects out of these microprocessor controlled hardware, preferably with some real life application.

 Since we are using programmable microprocessor controlled devices, it allows us extreme flexibility to design devices for a wide range of applications.
 One of the salient features of this lab is the direct involvement of the student in the design and fabrication process.
 It is expected of the students to come up with real life problems and subsequently design and fabricate a solutions on their own.
 The flexibility and creativity of this lab will not only challenge young and creative minds but also empower them.

-Some areas we are trying to work (but not limited to) are : Robotics, Agriculture & Irrigation, Scientific measuring instruments, Medical devices, Sports, and many others . .
+Some areas we are trying to work on (but not limited to) are : Robotics, Agriculture & Irrigation, Scientific measuring instruments, Medical devices, Sports, and many others . .